gear-foundation/academy/docs/23-tamagotchi-battle/homework.md

 hide_table_of_contents: true
 ---

+Your course work will involve the following task:

 - Add more fighting attributes to the store contract;
 - Determine the power of these attributes.
 You can also add the opportunity to upgrade various attributes (that will also require extending the logic of the store contract);
 - Allow the player to choose which weapon he will fight or defend during the turn;